Quantrill's Raiders

 Quantrill's Raiders were the best-known of the pro-Confederate partisan guerrillas (also known as "bushwhackers") who fought in the American Civil War.
 Their leader was William Quantrill and they included Jesse James and his brother Frank.

 Early in the war Missouri and Kansas were nominally under Union government control and became subject to widespread violence as groups of Confederate bushwhackers and anti-slavery Jayhawkers competed for control.
-The town of Lawrence, Kansas, a center of anti-slavery sentiment, had outlawed Quantrill's men and jailed some of their young women.
-In August 1863, Quantrill led an attack on the town, killing more than 180 civilians, supposedly in retaliation for the casualties caused when the women's jail collapsed.
+The town of Lawrence, Kansas, was a center of anti-slavery sentiment.
+In August 1863, Quantrill led an attack on the town, killing more than 180 civilians.

 The Confederate government, which had granted Quantrill a field commission under the Partisan Ranger Act, was outraged and withdrew support for such irregular forces.
 By 1864 Quantrill had lost control of the group, which split up into small bands.
 Some, including Quantrill, were killed in various engagements.
 Others lived on to hold reunions many years later, when the name Quantrill's Raiders began to be used.
 The James brothers formed their own gang and conducted robberies for years as a continuing insurgency in the region.

 Origins

 The Missouri-Kansas border area was fertile ground for the outbreak of guerrilla warfare when the Civil War erupted in 1861.
 The historian Albert Castel wrote:

-In February 1861, Missouri voters elected delegates to a statewide convention, which rejected secession by a vote of 89-1.
+In February 1861, Missouri voters elected delegates to a statewide convention, which rejected secession by a vote of 89–1.
 Unionists, led by regular US Army commander Nathaniel Lyon and Frank Blair of the politically-powerful Blair family, fought for political and military control across the state against the increasingly pro-secessionist forces, led by Governor Claiborne Jackson and future Confederate General Sterling Price.
 By June, open warfare occurred between Union forces and troops supporting the Confederacy.
 Guerrilla warfare erupted throughout the state and intensified in August after the Union defeat at the Battle of Wilson's Creek.

 One historical work describes the situation in the state after Wilson's Creek:

 By August 1862, with the Union victory at the Battle of Pea Ridge, Missouri was free of significant regular Confederate troops, but the insurgent violence continued.
 The most notorious guerrilla force was led by William Clarke Quantrill.